-- In a different small bowl, add the unsweetened almond milk and 1 teaspoon apple cider vinegar, mix well and allow to sit for 5 minutes.
-(This is the vegan "buttermilk")
+- In a different small bowl, add the plant milk and 1 teaspoon apple cider vinegar, mix well and allow to sit for 5 minutes.
+(This is the vegan “buttermilk”)

-- While your flax egg and vegan "buttermilk" are sitting, place the almond butter in a medium heat proof bowl and microwave the almond butter for a few seconds.
+- While your flax egg and vegan “buttermilk” are sitting, place the almond butter in a medium heat proof bowl and microwave the almond butter for a few seconds just to warm it up.
 Set aside.

 - In a medium sized bowl, whisk together the following dry ingredients: flours, cocoa, baking soda, baking powder, and sea salt.